Center City, Philadelphia: Diplomatic offices and consulates

 The Consulate-General of Italy in Philadelphia is located in the 1026 Public Ledger Building at 150 South Independence Mall West.
 The Consulate-General of Panama in Philadelphia is located in Suite 1 at 124 Chestnut Street.
 The Consulate of Mexico in Philadelphia is located in Suite 310 of the Bourse Building off of Independence Mall.

 The Consulate-General of the Dominican Republic in Philadelphia was located in Suite 216 in the Lafayette Building at 437 Chestnut Street.
 It closed on November 7, 2005.
 The Consulate-General of Israel in Philadelphia was located on the 18th Floor at 1880 John F. Kennedy Boulevard.
 Israel closed the Philadelphia consulate in 2016.

 Education

 Public schools

 Residents of Center City are included within the School District of Philadelphia.
 From the 1940s to the opening of what is now known as the Greenfield School in 1954, many residents attended public schools in other areas and private schools due to the low number of public schools in Center City.

-In 2005, to prevent the flight of middle-class families, the school district and the Center City District, an economic development agency, started a program that promoted public schools in Center City (including Rittenhouse Square and Society Hill) and adjacent areas in Fairmount, Northern Liberties, and South Philadelphia.
+In 2005, in an attempt to slow the flight of middle-class families, the school district and Center City District, an economic development agency, launched a program that promoted public schools in Center City, including Rittenhouse Square and Society Hill, and adjacent areas in Fairmount, Northern Liberties, and South Philadelphia.

 K-8 schools that have attendance boundaries in Center City and areas around Center City include: